NormalNvim/installer/README.md

 * Click the most recent one.
 * Click the test of your operative system.

 And check if there is any dependency that doesn't exist anymore.
-If you send us a PR since you are on it, everyone will benefit from it.
+Send a PR to this repo with the new dependencies so everyone can benefit from your research.

 ## Roadmap
 * We currently support the package names shipped with the latest stable release of all distros, but as new versions are released, we could version the installer (ubuntu 22.04, etc).